 Xarray’s Data structures#

-Understand the basic data structures (
+Understand the basic Xarray data structures

 DataArray